RWTH-EBC/ci_templates/README.md

 It acts as a single entry point to trigger selected CI jobs like linting, building packages, and generating documentation.
 ---

 ## Usage

-To use this workflow in your own repository:
+You need to create ./.github/workflows/ci.yml in your repository and import this workflow.

+## Example

 ```yaml
 name: Python CI